 • Awards will be given through 1st through 3rd for civilian expert and novice.

 TEAM EVENT COURSE

 A 4-man team event will be run in a predetermined course.
-2 identical courses will be created, and teams will be randomly drawn against each other in a heads-up competition.
-The fastest team, with or without penalties, will move on.
+The fastest team, with or without penalties, will be the winner.
 Riders can only compete on 1 team in this event.
 Riders can determine their own teams for this event.

 • Awards will be given for 1st through 3rd (no division between police and civilian).

 • Police and civilians can team up together in this event.

 Two-man chase teams will compete on a predetermined course in a follow-the-leader format.
 Lead changes will occur at predetermined sections of the course.
 Time will start when the first cycle goes through the start gate.
 The second rider will end the time by going through a stop gate.
 This will be run in a head-to-head format.
 The fastest pair with or without penalties will move on.
 Partners will be drawn together in a random drawing.